santiagofdezg/classificationWebsite/README.md

 `password: d73he-9s1_`

 In the case you do not want to install everything locally, you can also test the classification application in my server.
 Just visit [https://textclassifier.online](https://textclassifier.online) and log in with the user I mentioned earlier.
+That website doesn't have the searchengine module.

 ## Test all possible models